-\begin{definition} Let $s$ and $p$ be two positive real numbers, the $L_{s,p}$-norm of a quaternion vector $\wq\in\Q^n$ is defined by
+\begin{definition} Let $\alpha$ and $p$ be two positive real numbers, the $L_{\alpha,p}$-norm of a quaternion vector $\wq\in\Q^n$ is defined by

-\end{definition} If $s=p=2$, the $L_{s,p}$-norm reduces to the $L_2$ norm.
-Because the $s$-absolute value quaternions have different geometric properties, people expect to apply different $L_{s,p}$-norms in the regularization constrains to obtain especial features of color images.
-In the following text, we always set $s$ as the default value $2$, and drop $s$ from the subscript for simplicity.
-That is the $L_{p}$ norm of quaternion vector $\wq$,
+\end{definition} If $\alpha=p=2$, the $L_{\alpha,p}$-norm reduces to the $L_2$-norm.
+Because the $\alpha$-absolute value quaternions have different geometric properties, people expect to apply different $L_{\alpha,p}$-norms in the regularization constrains to obtain especial features of color images.
+In the following text, we set $\alpha$ as the default value $2$ to clarify the reasonability of the theory, and drop $\alpha$ from the subscript for simplicity.
+That means the $L_{p}$-norm of quaternion vector $\wq$ is denoted by